rajeshwaran1142003/new-ecron/SUPABASE_INTEGRATION.md

 ## Required Database Schema

-All forms will need corresponding database tables with the fields listed above, plus:
+All forms will need corresponding database tables or API endpoints with the fields listed above, plus:
 - UUID primary keys (except newsletter which can use email as PK)
 - `created_at` timestamp fields
 - Appropriate data validation